Influence Panel

 The areas supported by the Influence Panel are varied and wide-ranging, from the transformation of urgent and emergency care services to access to dental services and oral health, and from supporting the development of consultation approaches to supporting procurement processes.

-Recruitment to the Group takes place annually and is currently open.
-It will close on Friday 31 July 2026.
+Recruitment to the group takes place annually and is currently closed.